Progress update about the Biddeford Mill Clock Tower

 She sits waiting for her resurrection and waiting for us – all of you here in the room – to bring her back into our community and our hearts.

 Merriman is grateful for the outpouring of support she is receiving from the community.
+“Sandra Schuld, our Chair, has done great work and Dan LeBlond has been involved in this since 2006.
+In fact, two generations of his family worked in the mill.
+He has worked tirelessly for this.”

+.
 A “buy a brick” fund raising is helping to raise funds.
 She is thankful for the support of Tim Harrington and the developers of the Lincoln Mill and for friends who have worked to achieve a successful outcome.
 When restoration is complete, the beautiful and historic Biddeford Mill Clock Tower will be installed near the Elm Street and Lincoln Street entrance to the Biddeford River Walk.